Solviento/notes/java/java-fundamentals/design-patterns.md

 - The Command pattern allows us to completely encapsulate method calls
 - This allows us to decouple an object that requests an action from the object that performs it

-- We are Abstracting away the behaviour
+- We are Abstracting away the behavior
 - There are 4 main parts to the Command Pattern
   - Client
   - Command Object